-If you suffer from back pain, you would have likely been told that exercises are good for you and specifically those that strengthen your core.
-Unfortunately, these days it is harder to get by a week without reading somewhere in the newspapers, health or fitness magazines, hearing in the gym about core strength, core conditioning and core stability or about some new fitness equipment.
+If you suffer from back pain, you have likely been told that exercises are good for you; specifically those that strengthen your core.
+Unfortunately, it is harder to get by a week without reading somewhere in the newspapers, health or fitness magazines, or hearing in the gym about core strength, core conditioning and core stability or about some new fitness equipment.

 It can all be rather confusing.
 So, if you are suffering from back pain, what sort of core exercises should you be doing?

-Before we start discussing which core exercises are relevant for back pain sufferers, what exactly do we mean by the ‘core’ muscles?
+Before we discuss which core exercises are relevant for back pain sufferers, we should be asking ourselves this question: what exactly do we mean by the ‘core’ muscles?